arpansahu/great_chat/Readme.md

 python manage.py collectstatic
 ```

-and you are good to go test
+and you are good to go